oils-for-unix/oils/doc/parser-architecture.md

 ### List of Regex-Based Lexers

-Oil uses regex-based lexers, which are turned into efficient C code with [re2c]($xref).
+Oils uses regex-based lexers, which are turned into efficient C code with [re2c]($xref).
 We intentionally avoid hand-written code that manipulates strings char-by-char, since that strategy is error prone; it's inevitable that rare cases will be mishandled.

 The list of lexers can be found by looking at [native/fastlex.c]($oil-src).

-- The large, modal OSH/Oil lexer in [frontend/lexer_def.py]($oil-src).
+- The large, modal OSH/YSH lexer in [frontend/lexer_def.py]($oil-src).
 - Lexers for OSH sublanguages
   - For `echo -e`
   - For `PS1` backslash escapes.